grafana/tempo/docs/tempo/website/configuration/multitenancy.md

 ```

 ### Grafana 7.5.x and higher

-- Configure the Tempo datasource in Grafana to pass the tenant with the same header.
+Configure the Tempo data source in Grafana to pass the tenant with the same header:

 ```
 - name: Tempo-Multitenant
   jsonData: